The Eyebrow Piercing: Everything You Need to Know

 The eyebrow piercing takes around 2 - 3 months to heal.
 During this time, you shouldn’t change or move your jewelry, even if you want to hide it.
 The skin in this area is soft and delicate, and moving the jewelry can cause scarring and jewelry rejection.

 You should adhere to standard aftercare practices while letting your eyebrow piercing heal.
 The fragility of the skin around the eyebrow means that you need to be extra careful as it heals.
-Eyebrow jewelry is susceptible to migration and rejection.
+Eyebrow piercing jewelry is susceptible to migration and rejection.
 If you mess with your jewelry too much, jewelry rejection will be a certainty.

 Here are some tips specific to healing an eyebrow piercing.